openstack/neutron/doc/source/contributor/policies/bugs.rst

 Neutron Bugs
 ============

-Neutron (client, core, FwaaS, VPNaaS) maintains all of its bugs in the following Launchpad projects:
+Neutron (client, core, VPNaaS) maintains all of its bugs in the following Launchpad projects:

 * `Launchpad Neutron <https://bugs.launchpad.net/neutron>`_